-A general socio economic survey of 30 households was conducted during the month of December, 2017 as a part of the ESIA study to validate the present socio-economic scenario of Bido village.
-The questionnaire template used for administering the survey is presented in Annexure 8.
-Community consultations were also conducted to supplement the survey findings.
+A general socio economic survey was conducted in the village of Nawatoli as a part of the ESIA study to validate the present socio-economic scenario of this village.
+The questionnaire template used for administering the survey is presented in Annexure 11.